Infinidat/infi.clickhouse_orm/docs/field_options.md

 # created_date and username will contain a default value
 db.select('SELECT * FROM $db.event', model_class=Event)
 ```
-When creating a model instance, any alias or materialized fields are assigned a sentinel value of `infi.clickhouse_orm.utils.NO_VALUE` since their real values can only be known after insertion to the database.
+When creating a model instance, any alias or materialized fields are assigned a sentinel value of `clickhouse_orm.utils.NO_VALUE` since their real values can only be known after insertion to the database.

 ## codec